Carly07/Deeelish/README.md

 Materialzie Forms incoroparting input fields, text-areas, select menus and switches, have been used to receive user inputted data when adding or editing a recipe or category.
 The forms have sensible defaults for fields which are required or optional.

 #### Flash Messages
 Flash messages have been implemented to provide feedback to the user when adding, editing or deleting from the database.
-Users will recive confirmation of successful action or else be notified that either the category already exists when trying to add a new entry or that they cannot delete a category that is currently in use.
+Users will recive confirmation of a successful action or else be notified that either the category already exists when trying to add a new entry or that they cannot delete a category that is currently in use.

 #### Tips Section
 Cards with a hoverable class are used to navigate users to three handy tips.
 If users are interested in a particular tip, they can click on the card title to open a modal displaying the information to the user.